-- Review Collection Procedures for Taxpayers Filing and/or Paying Late for what happens when you don't file a tax return by going to the following web pages:
+- Review Collection Procedures for Taxpayers Filing and/or Paying Late for what happens when you don't file a return

 - Review your records and make sure you filed all your prior returns.
 Get copies of prior year tax returns and products.

 - Check to see that you have enough money withheld from your paycheck to pay your taxes.
 The IRS withholding calculator can help

 - Learn more about your payment options if you owe additional taxes on your return.